prashiln79/nodejs-docker-kubernetes-setup/README.md

 ## To get number pods running currently
  - kubectl get pods

+## if version number is given to image, kuberbetes try to find that on local first then on repo

 ## kubernetes config file
  - apiVersion: v1   -> in kubernetes we can create custome object or we can get default one using v1 value <br>